hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 item: “*The scientist Dick Shuman and Saudi Arabian epidemiologist Faqih ibn al-Ass were taken into custody as part of an investigation relating to the outbreak of a deadly viral disease among marines and civilians at Fort Redstone.
-Possible involvement of a bio-warfare agent is being suspected.*” Soon thereafter Somakhya and Lootika were receiving frantic messages from the mlechCha-s asking them to help out with this situation.
+Possible involvement of a bio-warfare agent isbeing suspected.*” Soon thereafter Somakhya and Lootika were receiving frantic messages from the mlechCha-s asking them to help out with this situation.
 They responded to the mlechCha-s that they would certainly